kaladay/fw-registry/README.md

 ## remove-books-from-nbs

-Remove items from new bookshelf location for provided CSV of call numbers.
+For the uploaded CSV of call numbers, remove items that have been on the new bookshelf location for more than 30 days.

 ```shell
 fw config set okapi-internal ***